zomnium/plastichabitat/tools/index.md

 * [Slinky](https://finchalyzer.github.io/slinky/) export your Sketch designs  as HTML email templates.
 * [Sketch2AE](https://google.github.io/sketch2ae/) - Live After Effects layers straight from Sketch artboards
 * [Sketch Cache Cleaner](https://yo-op.github.io/sketchcachecleaner/) - Deletes hidden Sketch history files that can take a lot of space
+* [Sketch Cleaner](http://www.sketchcleaner.com/) - Plugin that helps you get your design files as clean as a whistle
 * [Sketch for Designers](http://sketch.fordesignrs.com/) a growing collection of the best Sketch resources
 * [Sketch Emmet](https://joelbqz.github.io/sketch-emmet/) gets Emmet HTML abbreviations based on layers structure and naming
 * [Sketch Material](https://websiddu.github.io/sketch-material/) is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…